 "Social unrest, riots, and thefts..."
 Really Lloyd's?
-A year without electricity and those are the best descriptions you can come up with?
-I regularly read reports, plans, and recommendations regarding grid down events and how to plan for them.
-Almost never, have I read a report that discusses starvation or accurately portrays what life will look like in a grid down event and what kind of psychological effects it will have on every living person.
+A year without electricity and those are the best descriptions you have?
+I read reports, plans, and recommendations regarding grid down events and how to plan for them.
+Rarely have I read a report that discusses starvation or accurately portrays what life will look like in a grid down event and what kind of psychological effects it will have on those involved.
 I will strive to do so in this paper.

-massive CME (Coronal Mass Ejection), or catastrophic physical or cyber-attack that destroys electrical hardware and critical infrastructure.
+HEMP (High Altitude Electromagnetic Pulse) attack, a massive CME (Coronal Mass Ejection), or catastrophic physical or cyber-attack that destroys electrical hardware and critical infrastructure.